 Airports At Water's Edge Battle Rising Sea Levels

 From the ramp tower 120 feet above the runway, it's clear Philadelphia International Airport is surrounded by water.
-There is wetland, a network of creeks, and just a couple hundred yards away, the tidal Delaware River leading out to the Bay.
-As with many airports, the original idea was to build on a large tract of land convenient to a city, but far enough away from homes and tall buildings.
+There is wetland, a network of creeks and, just a couple hundred yards away, the tidal Delaware River leading out to the bay.
+As with many airports, the original idea was to build on a large tract of land convenient to a city but far enough away from homes and tall buildings.
 Often, that meant coastal wetlands and landfill.

 Now, such airports are threatened.